 Bay Area Playwrights Festival Selection 2019, O'Neill Semifinalist 2019

 Dev: Ingram New Works Lab (dir.
 Jessika Malone), Lark Meeting of the Minds, Playground, & Roundtables (dir.
 Portia Krieger), Bay Area Playwrights Festival (dir.
 Lauren English)

 When the hapless, unemployed actress Stace opts out of her marriage, she becomes (rather suddenly) a live-in nanny for her best friend, his husband, and their newborn baby.
-But then she gets the chance of a lifetime: an audition for a French Horror Theater.
+But then she gets the chance of a lifetime: an audition for a French horror theater.
 Hilarity, mayhem and Grand Guignol hijinks ensue with the only prop available.
 Baby, it gets bloody.
-A darkly visceral, absurdly comic play about parenting, pregnancy, abotion, and women's physical self-agency.
+A darkly visceral, absurdly comic play about parenting, pregnancy, and women's physical self-agency.

 (4w) New York Innovative Theatre Award Nominee: Outstanding Original Full-Length Script; Best Ensemble Pittsburgh Fringe; Princess Grace Finalist; Kilroys Long List; O'Neill Semifinalist; Nashville Top 10 of 2018

 World Premiere: Project Y Theatre WiT Festival (dir.
 Andrew Smith)

 At 13, Ursa, Hannah, Linney, and Maeve live in their own world built of basements, secrets, loves, and backyard ghosts — until the last sleepover of the summer.
 High school looms, with the promise and threat of reinvention, and the group fractures as shifting beliefs and identities collide in a traumatic accident that none of them can explain.
 Four years later, questions and accusations fly as the survivors revisit the scene of the “crime” and try to understand what happened, what they have lost, and how to live now.